Lumither/hiko/README.md

 # Hiko
-A simple service watchdog written in Rust
+A simple service watchdog written in Rust(backend) and ASP.NET(frontend)

 ## Introduction